dmair1989/imagegrains/Readme.md

 ### Grain size distribution (GSD) and uncertainty

-To calculate the GSD, use the jupyter notebook ```notebooks/4_gsd_uncertainty.ipynb```.
+To analyze the GSD, use the jupyter notebook ```notebooks/4_gsd_analysis.ipynb```.
 It will load the grain size measurements and calculate the GSD.
 Several for the uncertainty estimation are available.
-The uncertainty is by default for each perecentile as 95% confidence interval.
+The uncertainty by default is calculated for each perecentile as 95% confidence interval.
 The GSD is then stored in an output file.

 ### Training of custom models